udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 ---
 ### Helper Functions

-To help in modularizing and reducing the size of final code, I have created helper_functions.py which holds small functions as below:
+To help modularize and reduce the size of final code, I have created helper_functions.py which holds small functions as below:
 * undistortImage : undistort an image given camera matrix and distortion coefficients
 * warpImage : warp an image given the transform matrix
 * unwarpImage : unwrap an image given inverse transform matrix